 Moderate option a: Based on the required targeted assessment(s), the relevant stand-alone management plan(s) will be prepared: Indigenous Peoples Plans d.
-GEF and LDCF/SCCF Core Indicators e.
-Completion of the required official endorsement letters
+GEF and LDCF/SCCF Core Indicators

 See the SES Guidance Note on Assessment and Management for further guidance.
 Please contact UNDP for additional information as needed.